jpreid7396/firebase-framework-tools/starters/nextjs/firebase-ecommerce/dataconnect-generated/js/default-connector/README.md

 The following is true for both the action shortcut function and the `QueryRef` function:
 - The `QueryPromise` returned will resolve to the result of the Query once it has finished executing
 - If the Query accepts arguments, both the action shortcut function and the `QueryRef` function accept a single argument: an object that contains all the required variables (and the optional variables) for the Query
-- Both functions can be called with or without passing in a `DataConnect` instance as an argument
+- Both functions can be called with or without passing in a `DataConnect` instance as an argument.
+If no `DataConnect` argument is passed in, then the generated SDK will call `getDataConnect(connectorConfig)` behind the scenes for you.

 Below are examples of how to use the `default` connector's generated functions to execute each query.
 You can also follow the examples from the [Data Connect documentation](https://firebase.google.com/docs/data-connect/web-sdk#using-queries).